slfrnkln/agent-simple/workdir/Agent2/README.md

 Make sure the ledger and the oef is set up and running locally.

-First generate the ledger entity keys for each agent with (This will also add funds to each account):

-    python3 workdir/transfer/generateKeys.py

-Next, you can change the path in the Dockerfile or run the simple trading agent with:
+To run the server trading agent you can change the path in the Dockerfile or run the simple trading agent with:

     python3 workdir/transfer/agent/demo_agent.py

-Finally for the client, to interact with the simple trading agent, run:
+For the client, to interact with the simple trading agent, run:

     python3 workdir/transfer/client/client_agent.py